 The School Participatory Action Research Collaborative (SPARC) is a consortium of independent schools based at the University of Pennsylvania’s Graduate School of Education.
-Greenwich Academy joined CSBGL in 2008, giving GA girls the opportunity to engage in studying and improving our school’s culture via youth participatory action research (YPAR), and to collaborate with graduate assistants and faculty at UPenn.
-Since joining CSBGL, more than 100 GA students have participated in YPAR.
+Greenwich Academy joined SPARC in 2008, giving GA girls the opportunity to engage in studying and improving our school’s culture via youth participatory action research (YPAR), and to collaborate with graduate assistants and faculty at UPenn.
+Since joining SPARC, more than 100 GA students have participated in YPAR.
 (Until 2018, SPARC was known as the Center for the Study of Boys' and Girls' Lives, or CSBGL.)

 Over the years, the girls have researched a variety of topics including:

 - The effects of technology on how students identify themselves.
 (This topic has been reprised each year in varying forms, including the impact of technology on the brain, on sleep and on stress, the time-drain of Facebook and other social media applications, and the benefits and drawbacks of cellphones.)

 - The characteristics of students who become (and don’t become) leaders at GA

 - What the term “excellence” in GA’s mission statement prompts in students

 - A study of a day in the life in a GA student